mateuszjurewicz/notes_public/English Vocabulary.md

 - `spoor`
 as a noun, it's the track or scent of a hunted animal.
 As a verb, to ____ an animal means to follow its track or scent.
 "Taking his spear, he set off to ____ his prey".
 - `supine`
-1) lying down, on one's back, facing up 2) failing to act or protest as a result of moral weakness or indolence, passive to the point of deserving blame.
+Either: 1) lying down, on one's back, facing up 2) failing to act or protest as a result of moral weakness or indolence, passive to the point of deserving blame.
 - `sybarite` / `sybaritic`
 A person devoted to pleasure and luxury; a voluptuary.
 Often used to describe born-rich wastrels.
 Originally Greek, refering to the rich inhabitants of Sybaris.
 - `tempered and annealed glass`